Jasieczk/CHUNGUS/README.md

 ```
 roslaunch chungus big_chungus.launch
 ```
+An rviz window should pop up after launching `hil_chungus.launch` or `big_chungus.launch`, showing the CHUNGUS information as well as the simulated Jackal.

+We have also included a simple carrot-follower controller (it is a "blind pursuit" controller and does not make use of the CHUNGUS predictions and simply is a sample controller that shows how /controller_active and /controller_paused can be used).
+This simple controller can be used to navigate the robot around by selecting goal points using 2D Nav Goal.

 In addition, it should be fairly easy to use this code with your own robot (in simulation or in reality).
 You will just need to ensure your robot outputs images that can be used for inference, and you need to set the configuration files for CHUNGUS properly (please see below for more details).